NikitaIvanovV/atom-tic80/README.md

 ### Project

 As an additional feature, with `Tic80: Create Project` command you can pick a folder, choose a language and create a cart in it.
-The created file will be opened in a new window.
+The file will be opened in a new window.

 ### Terminal